t2t2/cv/projects/obs-tablet-remote.md

 ---

 ::: slot snippet
-* Web app to control OBS (Open Broadcaster Software) from other devices
+* Web app to control OBS (Open Broadcaster Software) from other devices using [obs-websocket](https://github.com/Palakis/obs-websocket)
-* User interface optimised for touch devices (tablet, phone), inspired by real video switching hardware controls
+* User interface optimised for touch devices (tablet, phone), inspired by video switching hardware controls used in real studios
 :::

 ::: slot images